-With fdD (Feature Group "D") high-speed modem services that require special software.
+With Feature Group "D" high-speed modem services that require special software.
 The choice of boa (bill on answer) sends a signal back to the office when the customer answers the phone, to start billing for the call.
+An additional choice of lp-sr (loop-start short ring).
+Same as loop option except the ringing time is 1 second ON and 2 second OFF instead of 2 second ON and 4 second OFF (using existing option loop/lp-fd).

 Selecting the plar option for the Mode of this port causes the system to offer d3 and d4, which are the two common PLAR types.
 Both of these meet the pre-1988 and post-1988 specifications for PLAR circuits.
 If you select dpo as the Mode, the Type automatically defaults to dpo.